adline-st/555-rtc-ios-sdk/README.md

 ## Audio Call Delegates

-In order to get call status or error report duing the call, impletement Rtc555SdkDelegate protocol and initialize the voice delegate as below
+To get call status or error report during the call, implement Rtc555SdkDelegate protocol and initialize the voice delegate as below

 ```swift
 Rtc555Voice.rtcDelegate = self